dex4er/perl-POSIX-strftime-GNU/README.md

 This is a wrapper for [POSIX::strftime](http://search.cpan.org/perldoc?POSIX#strftime) which implements more character sequences compatible with GNU systems.

+The module is 100% compatible with format of date(1) command from GNU coreutils package.

 It can be helpful if you run some software on operating system where these extensions, especially `%z` sequence, are not supported, i.e. on Microsoft Windows.
 On such system some software can work incorrectly, i.e. logging for [Plack](http://search.cpan.org/perldoc?Plack) and [AnyEvent](http://search.cpan.org/perldoc?AnyEvent) modules might be broken.

+Even GNU C Library's strftime(3) function does not provide 100% compatibility with date(1) command so this module can be useful also on Linux.

 The XS module is used if compiler is available and can module can be loaded.
 The XS is mandatory if `PERL_POSIX_STRFTIME_GNU_XS` environment variable is